dooboolab-community/react-native-iap/docs/docs/usage_instructions/purchase.md

 ----------------------
 Purchases will keep being emitted to your `purchaseUpdatedListener` on every app relaunch until you finish the purchase.

-Consumable purchases should be consumed by calling `consumePurchaseAndroid()` or `finishTransactionIOS()`.
-Once an item is consumed, it will be removed from `getAvailablePurchases()` so it is up to you to record the purchase into your database before calling `consumePurchaseAndroid()` or `finishTransactionIOS()`.
+All purchases should be consumed by calling  `finishTransaction()`.
+- For consumables: Once an item is consumed, it will be removed from `getAvailablePurchases()` so it is up to you to record the purchase into your database before calling  `finishTransaction()`.

-Non-consumable purchases need to be acknowledged on Android, or they will be automatically refunded after a few days.
-Acknowledge a purchase when you have delivered it to your user by calling `acknowledgePurchaseAndroid()`.
+- For non-consumable purchases need to be acknowledged on Android, or they will be automatically refunded after a few days.
+This method acknowledges a purchase when you have delivered it to your user.
-On iOS non-consumable purchases are finished automatically but this will change in the future so it is recommended that you prepare by simply calling `finishTransactionIOS()` on non-consumables as well.
+- On iOS non-consumable purchases are finished automatically but this will change in the future so it is recommended that you prepare by simply calling this method on non-consumables as well.

-`finishTransaction()` works for both platforms and is recommended since version 4.1.0 or later.
-Equal to finishTransactionIOS + consumePurchaseAndroid and acknowledgePurchaseAndroid.
+- It works for both platforms.
+Equal to finishTransaction for iOS + consumePurchase and acknowledgePurchase for Android.